CYSE130GIT/FinalProject-Git-Group-3/README.md

 Zaid AlShayji: Assisted in the creation of the final report, agreement forms, and Gannt Chart.

 Yukki Vu: Assisted in the creation of the Analysis Document and diagrams.

+Laith Muwakki: Assisted in the creation of the diagrams and compiled team findings into system requirements document.